Oman is a beautiful country in the Middle East, overlooked by most travelers. I spent 2 weeks in Oman and can say from experience: Oman is stunning!

 Oman cost of travel: in conclusion

-Now we have all the information to answer the question ‘is Oman cheap or (very)? expensive’?
+You've made it all the way to the end of the post!
+Now we've got all the information to answer the question ‘is Oman a cheap or (very)? expensive destination'?

-Adding the costs for accommodation, car rental, petrol, food and visa together this brings the average daily travel budget for the 4×4 (option 1) to €123 and the average daily budget for the saloon car (option 2) to €65 (for a couple).
+Adding the costs for accommodation, car rental, fuel, food, and visa together brings the average daily travel budget for the 4×4 (option 1) to €123 and the average daily budget for the saloon car (option 2) to €65 (for a couple).

 What do you think of this Oman budget?
 Is it more or less than you expected?